d2s/Documentation/README.md

 > - How to enable [passwordless logins](docs/PasswordlessLogin.md).

+From version 4.3.0 RsyncOSX can assist in setting up [passwordless](ssh.md) logins.

 ### Parameters to rsync

 There are a couple of other important information about using RsyncOSX (and rsync):